·

 An overhead view of ingredients and kitchen items laid out on a marble countertop for making pickled strawberries.
 This includes a white bowl full of fresh red strawberries, a cinnamon stick, fresh thyme sprigs, whole black peppercorns, sugar, large strips of lemon zest, and two empty glass jars.
 The arrangement is neatly organized and ready for the pickling process.

-• Cinnamon Stick.
-A cinnamon stick is available in the spice aisle.
+Cinnamon Stick.
 It infuses warm, aromatic flavor into the strawberries.
-It’s essential for creating a nuanced and spiced taste profile.

 A preparation set-up for pickling strawberries, featuring a chef's knife, a wooden cutting board, a cream-colored saucepan, and an empty mason jar with a lid.
 The items are arranged on a marble surface, indicating the initial steps before beginning the recipe.

-• 1 Quart Jar, Sterilized.
+1 Quart Jar, Sterilized.
 You need a sterilized quart jar to store and pickle the strawberries.
 Without any bacterial growth, it ensures the preservation of them.
+If you don’t have an official mason jar, that’s okay!
+An old pickle jar, scrubbed clean and sanitized, will work fine!

 Farmhouse Ceramic Berry Basket, Colander, Strawberry Decor, Fruit Bowls/Baskets, Kawaii Kitchen bowl, Pink White and Cute Strawberry pattern Stoneware Harvest Square Bowls Set of 4Farmhouse Ceramic Berry Basket, Colander, Strawberry Decor, Fruit Bowls/Baskets, Kawaii Kitchen bowl, Pink White and Cute Strawberry pattern Stoneware Harvest Square Bowls Set of 4Strawberry and Blueberry Kitchen Dish Towels 18 x 28 Inch Set of 2,Spring Summer Towels Dish Cloth for Cooking BakingStrawberry and Blueberry Kitchen Dish Towels 18 x 28 Inch Set of 2,Spring Summer Towels Dish Cloth for Cooking BakingSMIRLY Charcuterie Boards Gift Set: Large Charcuterie Board Set, Bamboo Cheese Board Set - Unique Christmas Gifts for Women - House Warming Gifts New Home (2 Serving Trays)SMIRLY Charcuterie Boards Gift Set: Large Charcuterie Board Set, Bamboo Cheese Board Set – Unique Christmas Gifts for Women – House Warming Gifts New Home (2 Serving Trays)